New US-led patrols in Persian Gulf raise stakes with Iran

 So far, only Australia, Bahrain and the United Kingdom have said they’ll join the U.S. program.
 India has begun escorting its own ships independently of the U.S. coalition, while China has suggested it could get involved as well.

-“The Gulf states have long sought to give external nations a stake in their security and have done so through basing agreements and lucrative arms sales,” said Wasser, the RAND analyst.
-“This build up is likely to continue because the Gulf states see it as a net gain for their security.”

-And it hasn’t just been the Americans in recent years boosting their presence.
-The French run their own naval base out of Abu Dhabi, the Emirati capital.
-The British, who withdrew their forces from the Gulf in the 1970s, recently reopened a naval base in Bahrain.
-Even Turkey under President Recep Tayyip Erdogan opened a military base in Qatar.

-For Iran, it can only look at the wider build-up with suspicion, especially as the U.S. and its coalition bring more warships to the region.
-While the U.S. and the U.K. had no choice but to respond to the Iranian attacks, their increasing presence can heighten tensions, said Michael Stephens, a senior research fellow who focuses on the Mideast at London’s Royal United Services Institute for Defense and Security Studies.
+But the new forces, as well as Iran facing growing financial pressure from U.S. sanctions, have raised the stakes for conflict, said Michael Stephens, a senior research fellow who focuses on the Mideast at London’s Royal United Services Institute for Defense and Security Studies.

 “When you change the chessboard, you are effectively permanently changing the conditions under which you’re operating,” Stephens said.
 “How you cannot make that look like an escalation is anyone’s guess because it is an escalation.”